bodrovis-learning/brave_signer/README.md

 In this case, you don't need to provide `--signer-id` when calling `signatures signfile`.

-Note that CLI flags have priority over the parameters provided in the YAML file.
+Note that CLI flags have priority over the parameters provided in the config file.

 ## License